 Art of the Chart

 The effectiveness of a chart of accounts depends on how well you define the important financial areas of your business.
 Balance and flexibility are essential.
-You gain this balance by establishing what the major categories of your company’s finances are and organizing the chart based on account behavior.
-You remain flexible by being able to group your finances in the ways that make sense without being too complicated.
+You gain this balance by establishing the major categories of your company’s finances and organizing the chart based on account behavior.
+You remain flexible by being able to group your finances in ways that make sense without being too complicated.
 Start by understanding your business’ core financial needs and seeing how frequently or infrequently these finances change over time.
 You’ll have some accounts that act as the base of your accounting system, which seldom change, and others that will experience many variations.

 On the other hand, things like projects have so many variables that result in finances changing very frequently.
 Having just one account for projects is too broad and difficult to organize data.
 However, having too many data tags per individual project in your system is just as confusing.
 While each project may be unique, you may have certain budgets that are allocated to different kinds of projects.
 For example, common data tag groups for projects are internal projects, contracted projects (projects you perform for customers), and events.
 Individual project data can be grouped into its appropriate category for more concise accounting.
 This way you’re not forced to overstretch or minimize the chart of accounts, you can allocate and organize funds into applicable areas.